burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

 This approach allows AI-First firms to benefit from ongoing advances in foundational AI models without surrendering their intellectual property.

-A new generation of small and nimble startups are helping large enterprises build these proprietary AI platforms.
+A new generation of small and nimble startups such as [Contextual AI](https://www.contextual.ai), [AI21 Labs](https://www.ai21.com), and [Articul8](https://www.articul8.ai) are helping large enterprises build these proprietary AI platforms.
 Rather than competing in commoditized AI markets, these small startup firms specialize in building retrieval pipelines, dark data mining, fine tuned RAG systems, and hybrid LLM/SLM architectures.
 Many of them are largely unknown, operating under the radar, backed by venture capital.
 They are on track to become the AI powerhouses of the next decade.

 Their value lies not in the commoditized vendor AI tools where there will inevitably be a race to the bottom on pricing, but in enabling corporations to convert their internal data into durable competitive moats.